 If a user triggers this task with the text I want to order some lunch, Answer Server returns the prompt for the first requirement as usual.
 However, if the user triggers the task with the text I want to order a cheese panini for lunch, the trigger text provides the answer to both of the requirements.
 In this case, Answer Server responds with the initial task prompt (I can help you order some lunch), and the acknowledgment (We'll get you a cheese panini right away).

 Related Topics

-- Post-Task Actions, on page 107
+- Post-Task Actions, on page 128

-- Response Validation, on the next page
+- Response Validation, below

-- Conversation Triggers, on page 90
+- Conversation Triggers, on page 111

 Response Validation